kekse1/count.php/README.md

 ## News
 * Even more changes.. check the diff between v**3.0.3** and this new v**3.1.0**! :)~
 * Now also supports `radix`/`base` for the resulting counted values..
 See the [Radix](#radix) sub section.
-* This `README.md` has also changed.. better table formatting, and even **now w/ whole configuration w/ description/comments**! :-D
+* This `README.md` has also changed.. better table formatting, and now **w/ whole configuration** w/ description/comments! :-D

 ## Index
 1. [News](#news)